FrancisH-C/TSbench/installation_supplement.md

 ### Activate

-On every terminal, if you want to work within the virtual environment you must first activate it.
-To activate the virtual environment you run the following :
+When working within the virtual environment, you need to activate it in every terminal session.
+To activate the virtual environment, run the following command:

 ``` shell
 source $HOME/.venv/TSbench/bin/activate